bcrowell/bcrowell.github.io/metric/index.md

 *(Wikimedia Commons user Jeff P, CC-BY licensed. https://commons.wikimedia.org/wiki/File:Yosemite_Highlining_(15554008495).jpg )*

-It's not at all hard to conceive of a metric that doesn't have these squares in it, which would seem simpler.
+It's not at all hard to conceive of a metric that doesn't have these squares in it, and that would seem simpler.
+Physicists have found by experience that when they try to guess how nature behaves, it's usually a good idea to make your hypotheses as simple as possible -- but no simpler!

-Here's a picture of the result for the version without the squares, r=x+y, when we go 10 dots to the right and 1 dot up.
+Here's a picture of the result for the simpler version without the squares, r=x+y, when we go 10 dots to the right and 1 dot up.
 The result is just 11.
 This is often referred to as the [taxicab metric](https://en.wikipedia.org/wiki/Taxicab_geometry), because it's effectively what you care about if you're driving a car on a city whose streets are a square grid.
+The poor driver doesn't get any benefit from the fact that the blue "as the crow flies" line looks shorter on your computer screen.
+To a being living in a universe with a taxicab metric, that wouldn't even be what a line would look like; it would look like one of the various eleven-block paths, which appear to our eyes as "staircase" shapes.

 ![taxicab version of the vector (10,1), showing the result of 11](taxicab.png)